Damages (TV series): Season two

 Similar to the first season, the majority of the narrative is past tense, with glimpses of the present.
 This season gradually reveals it is Patty that Ellen held at gunpoint, attempting to force the truth out of her.
 Several minutes after Ellen fires the gun, Patty is found bleeding in the elevator.

 In the season finale, Ellen convinces Patty to bribe the judge to accept evidence that would otherwise be inadmissible, in a setup to incriminate Patty.
 At the same time, Patty makes a deal with Pell to call off the FBI and hand over the data proving UNR is using toxic chemicals.
 In return, Patty will drop the energy trading angle of the case.
 She also sets up Ellen to take the fall for bribing the judge.
 Ellen, meanwhile, procures a handgun.
 After destroying the FBI cameras in the room by shooting them, Ellen confronts Patty about her actions from season one, leaving to bribe the judge after Patty confesses that she was responsible for the attempted murder of Ellen.
 Soon thereafter, Patty is found bleeding in the elevator.
 Here, it is revealed that before her confrontation with Ellen, Patty was stabbed by Fin Garrity.
 When Ellen bribes the judge, her FBI handler arrests both her and the judge.
-As they leave, Federal Marshals arrest the corrupt agent Ellen was assisting, freeing Ellen.
+As they leave, US Marshals arrest the corrupt agent Ellen was assisting, freeing Ellen.

 One month later, Patty is recovering at home, Tom is returning to Patty's firm, and Ellen has a new job offer.
 Patty says Ellen will return.